-Where the tarmac drive bends to the right, turn left to ascend a muddy bridle path through Hoofie's Wood.
+Where the tarmac drive bends to the right, turn sharp left to ascend a muddy bridle path through Hoofie's Wood.
+(Ignore the track that goes up to the right).

-This was the original main road through Bretby and was closed in 1805.
-Buzzards regularly fly overhead and their mewing can be heard.
+The path you are now on was the original main road through Bretby and was closed in 1805.
+Buzzards often fly overhead and their mewing can be heard.
 Listen for the drumming of the great spotted woodpecker and the piercing alarm call of the jay.
 Many large trees were planted in the late 18th century on the Bretby Park Estate - beech, elm, horse chestnuts, lime, plane, Scot's pine and sweet chestnuts.
 Some remain.
-The estate was once the principle home of the Chesterfield family and then passed by marriage to the Carnarvons.
+The estate was once the principle home of the

+Chesterfield family and then passed by marriage to the Carnarvons.
 The estate land agent, Frances Blaikie, was very fond of forestry in the early 19th century and was responsible for the parkland planting.
 However many trees were felled for the Great War effort and then others were felled during the Second World War.

 Mr Henry John Wain (Jack to his friends) was born in Bretby.
-His grandfather had been gamekeeper to the Earl of Carnaryon.
+His grandfather had been gamekeeper to the Earl of Carnarvon.
 Jack joined the Argyle and Highland Sutherlanders in December 1915 and recorded his memoirs of life at the front.
 His book WWI Memories which can be found in the Magic Attic contains sketches, cartoons and poems of events and characters of his time serving King and country.
 Having joined up he did a musketry course and went to the Somme in March 1917 where he immediately did a sniper's course.

 By November 1917 he was wounded and returned to the UK.
 In 1918 he was a sergeant instructing staff in signalling.
 He was demobilised in December 1919 as shown on a copy of his paper below.
 He was looking forward to civilian life and readers of the Burton Mail will recall his excellent articles about local heritage and natural history.
-He died on 28th February 1986, 2 days after his 90th birthday.
+He died on 28th February 1986, 2